Slovenian PrvaLiga: Historical formats

-The current system is in use since 2005.
-Between 1993 and 1995, a regular double round-robin format with 16 clubs was used, before being replaced with the current ten-club system for three seasons until 1998.
-Triple round-robin with twelve clubs and two direct relegations was then used between 1998 and 2003.
-In the next two seasons, in 2003–04 and 2004–05, the league was divided into the championship and relegation groups after the end of the regular season.
+The current ten-club, quadruple round-robin system has been used since 2005.
+Between 1993 and 1995, a regular double round-robin format with 16 clubs was used, before a ten-club system was introduced for three seasons until 1998.
+A triple round-robin with twelve clubs and two direct relegations was then used between 1998 and 2003.
+In 2003–04 and 2004–05, the league was divided into championship and relegation groups after the regular season.